Our Financial Planning and Investment Portfolios & Research

 - Multi Asset portfolios (individual collective funds which invest in more than one strategy) where the number of funds used is less but where the remit of the funds may be wider.

-Our Investment Team
+Our Investment and Financial Planning Team

 Integral to the whole process is the work of the Investment Department who present their recommendations to the Investment Committee on a regular basis.
 The final say on any proposal rests with the Committee whose primary responsibility is to act in the best interest of our clients.
 Your bespoke financial report will include a portfolio that we believe reflects your objectives, and the following information provides an overview as to how the investments have been selected, as well as the ongoing monitoring.